w3c/wot-testing/events/2020.06.Online/tools/vpn_softetherbridge.md

 `tap_svpn` interface which
 is actually dynamically created by `vpnbridge` when it starts.
-One way around this is to add the bridge creation to `/etc/network/interfaces`.
+One way around this is to add the bridge creation to `/etc/network/interfaces`, but the Raspberry Pi makes this complicated by autogenerating that file from a DHCP configuration file...
-However a simpler solution is to add the bridge creation commands to the `init.d` script, which is what I have done above.
+A simpler if slightly hacky solution is to add the bridge creation commands to the `init.d` script, which is what I have done above.
 Note that I use `eth1` for my external (downstream) interface, so you might have to edit that part to make it work for your interfaces.